ssagroup2/SSA_SmartDeviceSimulation/README.md

 In addition the following vulnerabilities were mitigated:

-(TBD)
+Insecure Remote Access - The broker is configured to allow connection over SSL/TLS with a valid certificate and refuses conections from unauthorised devices/sensors.

-Furthermore the application addresses reliability, latency and lost messages by the implementation of QoS as seen in the screenshot below.
-QoS....(TBD)
+Furthermore the application addresses reliability by the use of the MQTT protocol.
+MQTT supports QoS (Quality of Service) which addresses latency as well as lost messages.
+The implementation of QoS can be seen in the screenshot below.
+According to the experiment performed by Lee et al. (2021) message loss was reduced by 1.57 times when QoS 2 was used.

 ![This is an image](https://github.com/ssagroup2/SSA_SmartDeviceSimulation/blob/main/images/qos2.png)